metno/emep-ctm/Subrun.rst

 the BC levels will be interpolated into EMEP model levels.
-If the BC file level structure is not recognized, and there is no ``filename_eta`` provided, the model will write an error message and stop excecution.
+If the BC file level structure is not recognized, and there is no ``filename_eta`` provided, the model will write an error message and stop execution.

 An example of the ``filename_eta`` for EMEP model levels is given below.
 Here the ``vct`` variable describes the model level boundaries in hybrid eta coordinate: